jaimeteb/chatto/docs/security.md

   auth_token:
   number:

-rest:                           # or leave empty and use the
+rest:                           # or leave empty and use the environment
-  token: this-is-a-rest-token   # environment variable REST_TOKEN
+  token: this-is-a-rest-token   # variable CHATTO_CHN_REST_TOKEN
 ```

 If a token is provided, requests to `/channels/rest` will require the token in the `Authorization` header as Bearer Token.